 A multi-year study of seasonal and daily variability is underway, based around placing automated recording units (ARUs) in known Rufous Scrub-bird calling areas and later analysing the recordings.
 Particular emphasis is placed on detecting the characteristic chipping call (which underpins the population monitoring program).
-Two ARUs were being deployed; each yielding approximately seven days of recordings per deployment.
-A third ARU has just been purchased; it is expected to produce ~2 weeks of recordings per usage.
+Two ARUs were being deployed; each is used at a specific known Rufous Scrub-bird territory yielding approximately seven days of recordings per deployment.
+A third ARU was purchased in late 2018; it is used to acquire recordings at other Scrub-bird territories whilst the longer-term study continues.
 A hand-held recording device is also used sometimes, to obtain examples of other types of calls by Scrub-birds including mimicry.